envato/react-breakpoints/README.md

 See the [API Docs](/docs/api.md) for reference guides and usage examples.

-# Observing boxes vs. Matching boxes
+# Observing vs. Consuming boxes

-There is an important distinction between the `box` you're observing and `box`es triggering breakpoints.
-See [Observing boxes vs. Matching boxes](/docs/boxes.md) for more information.
+There is an important distinction between the `box` you observe and the `box` you consume for triggering breakpoints.
+See [Observing vs. Consuming Boxes](boxes.md) for more information.

 # Server-Side Rendering